elimelec/hr/USER-STORIES.md

 As a HR director, I want to be able to add comments on the resume to be easier for me to ask questions at the interview.

+As a recruiter, I want to be able to see a resume anytime and mark on the resume what I like or not about it.

+As a recruiter, I want to be able to announce a job on social media, newspapers, etc.

+As a recruiter, I want to be able to recommend a candidate for a position in the company.

+Administrator

+Viewer